NexusSocial/identity/CONTRIBUTING.md

 - Prefer [newtypes][newtype] for stronger type safety whenever possible.
 Types document code better than comments.

+## Cross compilation

+You will also need to install:
+* [cargo-zigbuild][cargo-zigbuild], with version `0.19.2` or later.
+* [zig][zig], with version `0.13.0` or later.

+The following targets are known to work:
+- `x86_64-unknown-linux-gnu`
+- `aarch64-unknown-linux-gnu`
+- `x86_64-pc-windows-gnu`
+- `aarch64-apple-darwin`

+If you plan to target MacOS, you will need to be using an apple device on the host.
+It is technically possible using [osxcross][osxcross], if you figure out how to do that, let me know.

 [workspace inheritance]: https://doc.rust-lang.org/cargo/reference/workspaces.html#the-package-table
 [vscode fmt]: https://stackoverflow.com/a/54665086
 [rustrover fmt]: https://www.jetbrains.com/help/rust/rustfmt.html#rustfmt-on-save